skynettechnologies/contao-allinoneaccessibility/README.md

 Installation & Configuration
 ----------------------------

-Search for "All in One Accessibility" in Contao Manager or use command line.
+1. Search for "All in One Accessibility" in Contao Manager or use command line.

     composer require skynettechnologies/contao-allinoneaccessibility

+2. Go to Admin pannel -> Pages/Site structure  Now You can see All in One Accessibility Setting.
+Check "Enable allinoneaccessibility" and Save.

+3. Check your website.

 ## Documentation